Common names: smooth luffa, loofah sponge, loofa, loufa, luffa, sponge gourd, Chinese okra, elephant okra, dishrag gourd

 When figuring out where to plant the Luffa, take into consideration that it is a fast growing vine that can reach around 30 feet in length (so you might want to pinch the ends to encourage a more bushy plant) , and that the plants can get fairly heavy.
 A trellis or other support structure is highly recommended.

 It is recommended that the Luffa recieves similar maintenace in terms of insects, watering fertalizers, etc as squash and gourd plants.
 The luffa is insect pollinated (for all you bee keepers, I have read that bees love luffa and that luffa honey is yummy).
 It is also possible to hand-pollinate, particularly if you are growing indoors, by transferring pollen from the male flower to the female flower.
 Seeds should be saved from the earliest fruits reaching maturity with the best fiber, if you are planning to grow them for scrubbies.
+I’ve also read that the smaller varieties can be grown indoors for the full season with some difficulty (but the site with indoor growing tips is no longer available).

 Harvesting Loofah for Scrubbies: